Chart Color Schemes

 Pinjarra Hills - Pullenvale demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Pinjarra Hills - Pullenvale is notably high, with 51.1% of residents aged 15 and above holding university qualifications as of the latest data point.
-This compares to 25.7% in Queensland (Qld) and 30.4% nationally.
-Bachelor degrees are the most common at 30.6%, followed by postgraduate qualifications at 16.3% and graduate diplomas at 4.2%.
+Pinjarra Hills - Pullenvale has a higher educational attainment than Queensland and Australia.
+51.1% of residents aged 15+ have university qualifications, compared to 25.7% in QLD and 30.4% nationally.
+Bachelor degrees are the most common at 30.6%, followed by postgraduate qualifications (16.3%) and graduate diplomas (4.2%).
 Vocational pathways account for 23.9% of qualifications, with advanced diplomas at 10.7% and certificates at 13.2%.

-Educational participation is high, with 34.2% of residents currently enrolled in formal education, including 11.8% in secondary, 11.3% in primary, and 7.6% in tertiary education.
-The area has two schools serving 457 students: Pullenvale State School and Brisbane Independent School.
-Pinjarra Hills - Pullenvale demonstrates significant socio-educational advantages with an ICSEA score of 1130.
-Both schools focus exclusively on primary education, with secondary options available in surrounding areas.
-There are 7.8 school places per 100 residents, below the regional average of 13.4, indicating some students may attend schools in adjacent areas.
+Educational participation is high, with 34.2% of residents currently enrolled in formal education.
+This includes 11.8% in secondary education, 11.3% in primary education, and 7.6% pursuing tertiary education.
+Pullenvale State School and Brisbane Independent School serve 457 students collectively.
+The area has significant socio-educational advantages and academic achievement (ICSEA: 1130).
+Both schools focus on primary education, with secondary options available nearby.
+There are 7.8 school places per 100 residents, below the regional average of 13.4.
+Some students may attend schools in adjacent areas.

 Frequently Asked Questions - Education